 Each summer, first-year residential students spend 10 weeks working with an organization related to their area of interest.
 Students will be working with the following organizations during the summer of 2014: Town of Hillsborough - Manager's Office, Town of Chapel Hill - Manager's Office, National Archives & Records Administration, City of Charlotte - Budget Office, UNC Chapel Hill - Graduate School, Wake County - Parks, Recreation & Open Space, UNC Chapel Hill - School of Government Development Office, Cities of Concord & Kannapolis Managers' Offices, NC Department of Public Instruction - Financial & Business Services, Catawba County - Manager's Office, FBI - Charlotte, NC Division, UNC Chapel Hill - Environmental Finance Center, Wake County - Sheriff's Department, US Department of Commerce - National Telecommunications & Information Administration, Town of Nags Head - Manager's Office, NC General Assembly - Speaker Pro Tempore's Office, Town of Carrboro - Manager's Office, Self Help, Durham County - Manager's Office, Community Action Opportunities, Person County - Manager's Office, Orange County - DSS, and UNC General Administration.

-The MPA program hosts a job fair for current residential students every February.
-Recruiters conduct individual interviews with first-year residential students seeking summer professional work opportunities and, if they have permanent positions available, with second-year residential students beginning their job search.
+The MPA program hosts a job fair for current students every February.
+Recruiters conduct individual interviews with first-year students seeking fulltime, summer professional work opportunities and, if they have permanent positions available, with second-year students beginning their job search.

 JOB POSTING LISTSERV

-Every week, Career Services emails second-year students (and interested alumni) the latest job postings.
+Career Services emails students (beginning their final semester) and interested alumni weekly job postings.

 At the beginning of the first year, students may volunteer to be connected with an alumnus.
 Students are matched with alumni according to their interests and introduced at the annual alumni picnic or the annual Conference on Public Administration.